 The Psychology of Food Insecurity: Effects of Early COVID-19 on Mental Health

-A major component of nutritional psychology involves the psychological impact of food insecurity on mental health.
+A major component of nutritional psychology is the psychological impact of food insecurity on mental health.
 In the United States (as in many areas around the world), food insecurity has increased significantly during the COVID-19 pandemic and is playing a role in the rise of mental health issues.
 The number of U.S. households experiencing food insecurity has tripled from 11% in 2018 to 35-38% during the initial months of COVID-19.
 As of March 2020, 44% of those in the low-income adult population experienced food insecurity along with increased rates of depression, anxiety, and psychological distress.

 In a study by Wolfson, Garcia, & Leung (2021), the association between food insecurity, depression, anxiety, and stress was examined in a low-income adult population of 1,476 individuals between March 19th-24th in 2020.